 We now have PROFITABLE campaigns spending over $500 per day with Facebook Ads.
 Learn how you can build your online Empire too!

 Overall, I made around $350 and sold almost 40 units from posting shirts during 1 month in 3 Facebook Fan Pages.
 You can request your Teespring payment right after your campaign ends, which is really cool.
 They usually take 1-6 days to send your payment (paypal is my favorite method) depending on the day of the week.

 Of course, the big problem most people seem to get when they start using Teespring is that you need to reach a 10 sales goal before the campaign is actually completed.
-For starters, selling 10 shirts might be difficult.
+For starters, selling 10 shirts might be difficult (update 2019: Teespring has reduced this goal to 3 so now it’s easier to get started!).
 Especially if your Fan Page has less than 5,000 fans.
 However there are many good alternatives out there like Sunfrog Shirts, which pays you per every shirt you sell no matter if it’s just 1 or 4 or anything below 10.

 Some of their features are:

 I tried Sunfrog at first, when I was first growing my Fan Pages and I had 2,000 fans or less and still got a few sales.
 Sunfrog allows you to sell other designs so you don’t need to create your own.

 Here’s an updated list with the best print on demand websites to start selling custom clothing and more.

 Overall, I feel like Teespring converts better than sunfrog, and the website has a better design, but it’s still a good choice for starters who can’t sell more than 10 T shirts.

 I received a few payments like this back in January-March.
 Just keep in mind they pay on a NET 30 basis.
 So everything you earn this month will be in your account at the end of the next month, whereas Teespring pays right after your campaigns end: